evanpeck/evanpeck.github.io/_pages/student-faq.md

 **How to schedule a time to chat:** The best way to meet with me is to [use this link and propose meeting times](https://go.oncehub.com//EvanMPeck).
 If you can't seem to find any times that work for both of us, you should [email me anyways](mailto:evan.peck@bucknell.edu) to see if we can work something out.

 ### Can I get involved with your research?
+**Bucknell students:** Unfortunately, since I am moving to a new position this summer at CU Boulder, I'm unable to take any students.
+If you would still like to chat with me about other opportunities that might be available to you at Bucknell, I'm happy to meet
+{: .notice--info}

 I love working on research with undergraduate students.
 My capacity to do research varies by semester and by year, but there are often opportunities.
 Some things to know: